 Accutron Repair & Restoration | Accutron Sales | Accutron Galleries | Accutron Information | Miscellaneous

 Specializing In The Cleaning, Repair And Restoration of First Edition Accutron 214 Caliber Tuning Fork Timepieces.

 915 "Likes" on Facebook

 All of my repairs are currently on schedule.

 I work on first edition 214's only.
 The 214 is set from the rear of the case by lifting a spring loaded "C" shaped lever.
 Also on the rear of the case is a slotted hatch cover which unscrews to access the battery.
 If your Accutron has these features it is a 214.
 Click on the thumbnail image (left) to see a larger photo.

-To schedule a 214 restoration, please e-mail your shipping address and a description of the desired servicees.
+To schedule a 214 repair or restoration, please e-mail your shipping address and if possible, a description of the desired services.
 When I receive your information I will offer you my next available opening.
-Please reply a.s.a.p. so that I can confirm the appointment.
-Do not send your 214 until your appointment date is confirmed.
+If you decide to go ahead with the work, please reply a.s.a.p. so that I can confirm the appointment.
+Please do not send your 214 until your appointment date is confirmed.

 Click the following link for a price list of parts and services: AccutronWorksheet.pdf

 One year guarantee on repairs (parts and labor)

 Two year guarantee on full restorations (parts and labor)